Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

 	* Added title screen and menus buttons (required several hours of tedious Photoshop and pixel measurements)
 	* Linked start and quit buttons to respective functionalities (about and options still need to be done)
 	* Basic particle system implemented; needs balancing
+		* Particle system improved to handle many particles and automatic generation
+		* However, the distribution of random generation may need to be improved because sometimes dense areas of particles are generated

  * __Icon__
 	* Added an icon for the application (and a resource.h file).
 This required(?) that I change the target subsystem from console to windows.
 I do not know if this will cause later issues.